cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

 // The GameObjects that contain data for the lines between key points private GameObject[] lines;

-// The line renderers the draw the lines between key points private LineRenderer[] lineRenderers;

 // The names of the body parts that will be detected by the PoseNet model private static string[] partNames = new string[]{